 Do you have the technical set-up for video conferences?

 For video calls you will need a good internet connection, a device (either laptop, phone or iPad) with a front video camera, microphone and sound.
 Your equipment shouldn’t be older than 5 years and needs the latest software updates.
-You also need to be able to install apps on your device.
 I work with Zoom which can be downloaded from the app stores or if you work on a laptop, it will download a web client.
 You also need a backup phone number, in case our connection breaks down.
-If you don’t have the technical setup, I suggest telephone sessions instead.